JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 **Implement "Random Genesis" Mode:**
      [ ] Add a "🎲 Surprise Me" button to the Genesis UI that uses the `IdeaSynthesizer` to generate a random, weird project concept and feeds it into the Genesis pipeline.
 **Implement `vibe_engine.py` (Post-Genesis):**
      [ ] Create the initial version of this engine.
-After a project is scaffolded, it will proactively suggest the first logical giblet command (e.g., "Project created.
+After a project is scaffolded, it will proactively suggest the first logical Coddy command (e.g., "Project created.
 Would you like to focus on the first task in the roadmap?").

 #### AI-Guided Quality & Value Evaluation: Phase 25

 * **Tests Created:** Develop integration tests for "Random Genesis" mode, ensuring it correctly generates a concept and feeds it into the Genesis pipeline.
-Test the post-scaffolding `vibe_engine` suggestion, ensuring the correct giblet command is proposed based on the newly generated roadmap.
+Test the post-scaffolding `vibe_engine` suggestion, ensuring the correct Coddy command is proposed based on the newly generated roadmap.
 * **My Evaluation:** The need for these tests is high.
 This phase polishes the "Genesis" experience and provides a seamless handover to the core coding workflow.
 The purpose is to ensure a delightful and intuitive transition for the user, reinforcing Coddy's role as a proactive companion.

 ---